alkanoidev/motivate/README.md

 # Motivate
 ![failed to load](https://github.com/alkanoidev/motivate/blob/main/logo/Logo.png)
 ## Overview:
-### Motivate is an example app for reading JSON files using GSON.
+<font size="1">Motivate is an example app for reading JSON files using GSON.  </font>
 - **The **idea** is to press on a button and randomly select one quote with the author from API to print on the screen.**
 - This application was made as a practice.
 ## Features: